F-35 Joint Strike Fighter (JSF) program

 The F-35 Joint Strike Fighter program involves the development, production and sustainment of a stealthy, multi-role fighter aircraft.
 Globally, the F-35 JSF is the largest fighter aircraft program.
 Canada is one of nine countries in the F-35 JSF program, along with the U.S., UK, Italy, Netherlands, Turkey, Norway, Denmark and Australia.
 Other countries such as Japan, South Korea and Israel are also purchasing the aircraft through the U.S. Foreign Military Sales program.

 Canada has been a participant in the F-35 JSF program since 1997.
 This early involvement has been providing Canadian industry with the opportunity to become a part of the F-35 JSF supply chain.
-In order to maximize affordability, the partner countries agreed to a best value approach to industrial participation which awards work to the most competitive companies.

 For more information about the F-35 JSF program, please consult its official website at F-35 Lightning II Program website.